dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/warnings.md

 </File>

-Converting any warnings to errors may suit your needs perfectly, but there may be some warnings you just don't care about, and some you care about a lot.The `WARN_ERROR_OPTIONS` config gives you more granular control over _exactly which types of warnings_ are treated as errors.
+Converting any warnings to errors may suit your needs perfectly, but there may be some warnings you just don't care about, and some you care about a lot.
+The `WARN_ERROR_OPTIONS` config gives you more granular control over _exactly which types of warnings_ are treated as errors.

 <VersionBlock lastVersion="1.7">